technabit/ultimate-nestjs-boilerplate/README.md

 ### 4. Server Monitoring

-Prometheus & Grafana are available with Docker setup.
-They're available when application is ready after running `pnpm docker:<dev | prod>:up`.
+Prometheus & Grafana are available with Docker setup only.
+You might only need to monitor your servers when the user base grows or when you want to debug some specific issues.
+That's why this step is completely optional.
+Whenever you want to monitor your server, just enable `monitoring` profile in your `.env` i.e. `COMPOSE_PROFILES=monitoring`.

-Make sure to set Grafana username and password in `.env` file to access the server dashboards.
+Make sure to set Grafana username and password in `.env` file to access the monitoring dashboards.

 ![alt text](./github-assets/server-monitoring.png)